Decentralized storage of data sovereignty

 9. Scalability

 Scalable platforms typically employ advanced algorithms to allocate storage and processing power among nodes, ensuring that performance remains high as data volumes grow.
-Users needing to handle enterprise-level demands or large-scale datasets should prioritize scalability.
+Users needing to handle enterprise-level demands or large datasets should prioritize scalability.

 10. Redundancy and Availability